ktw5691/academic-kickstart/content/home/posts.md

 +++
 # Recent Posts widget.
 # This widget displays recent posts from `content/post/`.
-widget = "posts"
-active = false
-date = 2018-10-30T00:00:00
+widget = "posts" # Do not modify this line! active = false # Activate this widget? true/false date = 2018-10-30T00:00:00
+weight = 40 # Order that this section will appear in.

 title = "Recent Posts"
 subtitle = ""

-# Order that this section will appear in.
-weight = 40

 # Filter posts by tag.
 #  By default, show all recent posts.